Hypochlorites/react-message-app/README.md

 ## Todo:
   * Improve display of messages
   * Optimize all functions and useEffects related to chatPage
+    * especially the methods of getting usernames
   * Update homepage
   * styling
   * Profile page
   * more interaction with other users
+  * global get user function

 ## Database Architecture
   * ### users